0xSavant/personal-website/src/content/blog/hackathon-hamsterwheel.md

 My first experience at a hackathon was my sophomore year of college.
 Every year the engineering department put on a 24 hour in-person competition, and it was a blast.
 I worked with two other people who I'd never met before, and we're all still friends to this day.
 We ended up taking home a prize, and it was one of the best feelings I had felt to date.
 I was hooked.

 Throughout the next year, I'd find myself participating in hackathons every other month.
 These were generally online, since those are easier to come by.
 I'd get a team of random people from the event's discord, drum up an idea, and maybe get a finished submission out.
 This was the trough of disillusionment on full display.
-I tried desperately to build ideas that I was sure would be winners, but coming up short time and time again.
+I tried desperately to build ideas that I was sure would be winners, but came up short time and time again.
 One would say, a skill issue.

 During this period, I was still doing it for the love of the game.
 There weren't huge prize pools and a multitude of tracks.
 These were simple ordeals that were tailored for university students just getting started.
 This is stage one of the hamsterwheel.